mjanicki01/sequence-analyzer/README.md

 # DNA Sequence Analyzer

-This form analyzes if a DNA sequence string exists within a specific collection of proteins.
+This form analyzes if a DNA sequence string exists within a specific [collection of proteins](https://www.ncbi.nlm.nih.gov/sites/myncbi/magda.janicki.1/collections/63742707/public/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.

-## Prerequisites
+### Prerequisites

-What you need to install the software and how to install them:

 - Python (with pip)
 - Node.js and npm

-## Installation
+### Installation

-A step-by-step series of examples that tell you how to get a development environment running.

 1. Clone the repository
 2. Navigate to the project directory